 Ideal Gifts for a Person with an Eating Disorder

 Below are some ideal gift ideas to give a loved one in eating disorder recovery for the holiday season:

 A reflection journal: Journaling is a way to release feelings and emotions and is a healthy coping skill for anyone undergoing treatment for a mental health disorder, including eating disorders.
 There are many inspirational journals with quotes, pictures and stories that can help an individual reflect on their current state of mind.

 Socks: This may seem silly but everyone always loves warm, fuzzy socks, especially around the holidays and socks are not sized.
 Try picking out a funny pair of socks or socks that reflect the individual even if they don’t wear them out, they are comfortable to wear around the house and can always lift emotions.

-Books: Giving a book is one of the best gifts as reading can be a relaxing hobby.
+Books: Giving a book is one of the best gifts because reading can be a relaxing hobby.
 Try to find out what your loved one is interested in and find a book that suits their interests.
-Try to stay away from books that talk about food, alcohol, or body image as these subjects can be triggering.
+Try to stay away from books that talk about food, alcohol or body image as these subjects can be triggering.
 You can even give a book you recently read and write a nice note on the cover page.

-Handmade gifts such as candles or body scrub: Handmade gifts are some of the best gifts because there was a lot of love and effort that went into making them.
+Handmade gifts such as candles or body scrub: Handmade gifts give a very personalized feeling because there was a lot of love and effort that went into making them.
 There are so many DIY crafting gift ideas that are perfect for the holiday season.
-Candles, homemade body scrubs, bath bombs, and facemasks are just a few.
+Candles, homemade body scrubs, bath bombs and facemasks are just a few.